The conditioned Lyapunov spectrum for random dynamical systems: General setting and main results

 \end{definition} Note that, since $\varphi_t$ is absorbed at $\partial$, we have

-Furthermore, if the absorbed dynamics evolve under the statistics of a unique quasi-stationary measure, in contrast, the history of the surviving trajectories at time $T>0$ do not in general follow the quasi-stationary statistics.
-Instead the asymptotic distribution of the history of surviving trajectories is given by the so-called \emph{quasi-ergodic measure} $\nu$ (QEM).
+Furthermore, if the absorbed dynamics evolve under the statistics of a unique quasi-stationary distribution, in contrast, the history of the surviving trajectories at time $T>0$ do not, in general, follow the quasi-stationary statistics.
+Instead, the asymptotic distribution of the history of surviving trajectories is given by the so-called \emph{quasi-ergodic distribution} $\nu$ (QED).